-Although it's simple to include Arabic food into Middle Eastern cuisine, Arabic food, in particular, stands out when you consider the sheer number of nations and cultures that together make up the Middle East.
+Although it’s simple to include Arabic food in Middle Eastern cuisine, Arabic food, in particular, stands out when you consider the sheer number of nations and cultures that together make up the Middle East.

 Arabic people were entirely dependent on the crops they farmed, including bulgur wheat, vegetables, and spices.
 They liked fowl, mutton, and lamb meat.
 Pies were filled, and they cooked bread.
 You might be familiar with some of these, but you might not be aware of their level of appeal in the Arabic-speaking world.

 Stop searching for Arabic on Babbel because that’s a dead-end and instead try finding it on the alternative options mentioned here.